What is Social Listening: Definition, Benefits, Top 5 Tools Guide

 1. Target Audience Segmentation - Age Pie Chart

-Taken from a query made in December, 2018, the sports and athletic shoe brand, Nike, had its target audience broken down via pie chart, giving an accurate depiction of their largest consumer base.
-With this knowledge, Nike could research content that resonates most with young adults aged 18-25, and cater to their interests and preferences.
+Taken from a query made in December 2018, the sports and athletic shoe brand Nike had its target audience broken down via a pie chart, giving an accurate depiction of its largest consumer base.
+With this knowledge, Nike could research content that resonates most with young adults aged 18-25 and cater to their interests and preferences.
 Or, they could determine that their weakest age group that discussed Nike on social media would need to be focused on in order to balance out their quarterly earnings.
 Either way, by using social listening, they’ve already gone five steps ahead of their competitors with the help of data-driven insights.

 2. Competitive Sentiment Analysis - Athletics Brands